 Apparel Athletic clothes, denim, graphic T-shirts

-Electronics Mobile devices and tablets, audio, batteries
+Electronics Mobile devices, tablets, audio, batteries, appliances

-Accessories Backpacks, handbags, hats
+Accessories Jewelry, backpacks, handbags, hats

 Home furnishings Bedding, candles, drop-front shoeboxes

-Home improvement Household chemicals, mechanic tools, electronic wire
+Home improvement Household chemicals, power tools, hardware

 Children’s items Diapers, infant formula